VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-Events
+## Events

-ListenerObjects can listen for events or fire them.
+`ListenerObject`s can listen for events or fire them.
 This enables to implement event driven behavior where it makes sense to, for example, avoid the need of constantly polling for some condition to happen.

-To listen for events, an EventListener plus a scope object must be attached to a ListenerObject:
+To listen for events, an `EventListener` plus a scope object must be attached to a `ListenerObject`:

 ```cpp
     Pong::addEventListener